 Making sandal involves various designs and techniques and women love to explore different styles of sandals.
-How about making sandals from recycled materials as your next DIY project?
-Do not get surprised it is easier than it sounds to be.
-You can get all the materials required to make a recycled sandal.
-All you need is to become creative enough to design a sandal for yourself.
+How about making eco-friendly sandals from recycled materials as your next DIY project?
+Do not be surprised.
+It is easier than it sounds.
+You can get easy access to all the materials required to make recycled eco-friendly sandals.
+How about making eco-friendly sandals from recycled materials as your next DIY project?
+Do not be surprised.
+All you need is to be creative enough to design a pair of sandals for yourself.

-The following instructions will help you make a simple yet popular style of sandal with a Teva look from the recycled car tires.
+The following instructions will help you make a simple, yet popular style of eco-friendly sandal with a Teva look from the recycled car tires.

-Estimated Cost: Make these pair of sandals for free by recycling a used tire
+Estimated Cost: Make these pair of sandals for free by recycling a used car tire.

-The materials given below are for an adult foot of average size.
+The materials given below for eco-friendly sandals are for an adult foot of an average size.
 You will need to make adjustments for larger or smaller feet.